Ropticus/Suilder-docs/docs/general/builder.md

     // Write SQL (don't use for values to prevent SQL injection) queryBuilder.Write("SELECT ");

-    // Write a IQueryFragment or add parameter value queryBuilder.WriteValue(Value);
+    // Write an IQueryFragment or add a parameter value queryBuilder.WriteValue(Value);

-    // Write a IQueryFrament
+    // Write an IQueryFrament
     queryBuilder.WriteFragment(Value);

     // Add a parameter value